Cup-Of-JavaScript/javascript-aws/assignments.md

 }
 ```

 # Ex.
-9 Lambda
+10 Lambda
 Create a lambda function that returns the contents of the event object.
-Copy and paste the JSON response in `jsonviewer.stack.hu` and view as a tree.
+Copy and paste the JSON response in `http://jsonviewer.stack.hu` and view as a tree.

 # Ex.
-10 Lambda --> DDB
+11 Lambda --> DDB
 Create a Lambda function that returns the first name of a customer from the DynamoDB Customer table.

 # Ex.
-11 API GW --> Lambda --> DDB
+12 API GW --> Lambda --> DDB
 Create the following endpoint using the API Gateway:

 ```